shahcompbio/pygenes/README.md

 # PyGenes

-PyGenes is an on disk searchable gene database for python, implemented in c++ for speed.
+PyGenes is an in memory searchable gene database for python, implemented in c++ for speed.
 The current implementation is primarily aimed at providing an interface for ensembl gtf files.

 ## Usage